"Selling water to those who can pay is the most powerful way to give water to those who cannot."

 We are actively seeking our first Development Finance Institution partner to co-launch the Golden Model.

-Get in TouchThe Golden Model is designed from the outset to be replicated country by country — across Africa and Asia — building a globally recognised brand that funds clean water access wherever it operates.
+Get in TouchThe Golden Model is designed from the outset to be replicated country by country across Africa — building a globally recognised brand that funds clean water access wherever it operates.

-Same water source identification, same European-standard plant, same NGO structure — only the source name changes.
+Same water source identification, same European-standard plant, same NGO structure, same local incorporation in each African country — only the source name changes.

 Each operation is a separate legal entity.
 Difficulties in one market cannot affect operations elsewhere.